-Expatriate Health Tips for Living Abroad
+Health Tips for Expatriates Living Abroad

 Relocating abroad certainly opens the doors to a better quality of life, but thanks to the host of priority tasks one has to cross off one’s checklist in doing so, fitness is mostly left on the back burner.
 Getting used to the new culture, finding a job and sustaining yourself or your family can quite understandably be overwhelming, at least initially.
 Kick-start your day the perfect way by sticking to an exercise regimen (and we don’t just mean hitting the gym) and start a healthy routine.
-Incorporating advice from fitness counselors specializing in expat issues, we put together for you 10 expat health tips to stay fit in a new country and how to keep healthy while traveling?
+Incorporating advice from fitness counselors specializing in expat issues, we put together 10 health tips for expatriates to stay fit in a new country and how to keep healthy while traveling?

 1. Change your routine